Professor Euan Phimister

 In recent years he has been involved in a range of UK Research Council funded inter-disciplinary projects focussed on Sub-Saharan Africa, involving partners from Ethiopia, Ghana, and Uganda.

-Prior to his move to University of Stellebosch Business School, he had spent over 20 years as full time faculty at Aberdeen and within the Business School he has been Deputy Head of School, School Director of Reseach and School Director of Resources.
+He has spent over 20 years as full time faculty at Aberdeen and within the Business School he has been Deputy Head of School, School Director of Research and School Director of Resources.
 He is a Senior Fellow of the Higher Education Academy and was the first Director of the School's MSc in Petroleum, Energy Economics and Finance.
 He is an Honorary Associate of the James Hutton Institute and is a Panel member for Main Panel A: Sub-panel 6 (Agriculture) in the UK Research Excellence Framework 2020.

 REF2014 & REF2021 Agriculture sub-panel member.
 Associate Editor Journal of Agricultural Economics.